 The Norwegian Energy Regulatory Authority is the national regulator for the Norwegian electricity and downstream gas market.

 The Norwegian Energy Regulatory Authority has delegated powers according to the Energy Act (in Norwegian).
-It has the authority to issue regulations on economic and technical reporting, network revenues, market access and network tariffs, non-discriminatory behavior, customer information, metering, settlement and billing as well as the organised physical power exchange (Nord Pool Spot).
+It has the authority to issue regulations on economic and technical reporting, network revenues, market access and network tariffs, non-discriminatory behaviour, customer information, metering, settlement and billing as well as the organised physical power exchange (Nord Pool and EPEX SPOT).
 In addition, The Norwegian Energy Regulatory Authority issues regulations on system responsibility and quality of supply.
 The Authority may take necessary actions to fulfill the delegated powers according to the Energy Act.

 The Norwegian Energy Regulatory Authority is a national independent regulatory authority for the electricity market in Norway.
-NVE's Director General acts as regulator.
-NVE has no ownership or economic interests in the electricity industry.
-NVE is an independent legal entity with its own budget set by the Government and has the authority to act in the scope of its competences.
+NVE-RME's Director General acts as regulator.
+NVE-RME has no ownership or economic interests in the electricity industry.
+NVE-RME is an independent legal entity with its own budget set by the Government and has the authority to act in the scope of its competences.
 A new Energy Regulation Department was established in 2013 in order to prepare for the implementation of the Third Energy Market Package.
 As of 1st January 2018 the new name became The Norwegian Energy Regulatory Authority.

-NVE has a cooperation agreement with the Norwegian Competition Authority (market surveillance) and the Financial Supervisory Authority (financial markets for electricity derivatives).
-NVE also has a cooperation agreement with The Directorate for Civil Protection and Emergency Planning.
+NVE-RME has a cooperation agreement with the Norwegian Competition Authority (market surveillance) and the Financial Supervisory Authority (financial markets for electricity derivatives).
+NVE-RME also has a cooperation agreement with The Directorate for Civil Protection and Emergency Planning.